TheSilvered/nest/docs/c_api/c_api-format.md

 **Description:**

-Prints a string to a Nest file object appending a newline character.
+Print a string to a Nest file object appending a newline character.

 On all platforms only a newline (U+000A) is appended, NOT a carriage return.